home-assistant/alerts.home-assistant.io/alerts/coinmarketcap.markdown

 This breaks the current Coinmarketcap integration which still seems to rely on this legacy API for it's data.
 More details can be found [here](https://pro.coinmarketcap.com/migrate).

-Coinmarketcap moving towards the Professional API seems like it is no longer Publicly available but they actually have a Basic tier for their new API that allows for personal use and is actually suited for new HA data binding.
+Coinmarketcap moving towards the Professional API seems like it is no longer Publicly available but they actually have a Basic tier for their new API that allows for personal use and is actually suited for a new Home Assistant integration (which currently does not exist yet).